UBC-MDS/fixml/report/final_report/final_report.md

 #### System Components
 (TODO)
 1. Code Analyzer
     - Necessity for extracting information from code base i.e. token limit
     - RAG often omit important files & depends on quality of the query
     - ways to extract information from code base
 2. Prompt Templates
     - Necessity for instructing LLM to behave as expected and return consistent and workable response
     - format instruction, used few-shot learning in prompt
 3. Runners - Evaluator and Generator
     - current approach: per file evaluation
     - validation logics and tools used
     - record all relevant information during the run
 4. Checklist
     - incorporates human expertise
-   - customizable format i.e. CSV
+    - decision for using CSV as format
     - included inside the package for distribution
+    - class to read CSV as a dict with fixed schema for injection into prompt
+5. Parsers
+    - purpose: parsing response into reports
+    - which template engine used and why
+    - available formats
+    - external dependencies e.g. pandoc, quarto

-#### Checklist
+#### Checklist Design

 One big challenge in utilizing LLMs to reliably and consistently evaluate ML systems is their tendency to generate illogical and/or factually wrong